Jimmy Mackin

 3. Align & Empathize

-“Totally get why you’re selling yourself.
+“Totally get why some people try to sell their home without listing with an agent yourself.
 Who wouldn’t want to avoid paying commission, right?
 It’s a smart move to at least try.
 How’s the interest been so far?”

 4. Offer & Ask